stefansinca/ResponsiveWebsite/README.md

 ## Updated to ThinQ 4.0
 The code was updated to be responsive/available on mobile devices.

+## Coming Updates
+The code will be refactored with ReactJS and Redux and stored on a live server.

 ## Setup
 Download the files from **ResponsiveWebsite** repositorie and open **index.html** in a browser.